-If your hair has the tendency to grow fast, the best way to maintain a blonde canvas is to request a V-Cut with layers.
+If your hair tends to grow fast, the best way to maintain a blonde canvas is to request a V-Cut with layers.
 In between salon visits, styles like curled ends extend the wear.

-A long layered blonde V-cut is one of the best ways to change up your style.
-With a V-cut, your hair is cut into a V or when I cut this style, I split the hair in half from nose to nape, then pull each half in front of the shoulder and cut a straight line.
-This will give you that V without having to physically cut a V. You will have to clean it up some but the shape is there.
-If you can cut a straight V, go for it, and make sure to use your longest shears.
+A long layered blonde V-cut is one of the best ways to change your style.
+With a V-cut, your hair is cut into a V, or when I cut this style, I split the hair in half from nose to nape, then pull each half in front of the shoulder and cut a straight line.
+This will give you that V without having to physically cut a V. You will have to clean it up, but the shape is there.
+If you can cut a straight V, go for it, and use your longest shears.

 The waves highlight the blonde balayage in this even more!
 The V-shaped cut also gives a nice fringe that can soften your face.

 Timeless, like your favorite jewelry or that nostalgic movie you continuously watch.
 That’s what a ponytail is.